nestorSag/mlops-lite/README.md

 ![Architecture diagram](other/images/training-jobs.png)

+Note any uncommited changes in MLProjects with a deployed training job pipeline will trigger an image rebuild and reupload whenever a new training job is created, even if for a different MLProject, and could result in leaking uncommited code changes into your MLOps infrastructure.
+It is recommended that you [launch jobs through GitHub actions instead](#life-cycle-management-with-github-actions) to avoid this.

 ### Specifying computational requirements

 You can create a `training-resource-requirements.json` file in `config/<my-project>/` with the following format to specify the computational requirements of your training job: